irakli2206/twinit/README.md

 - Fully responsive of course

 # Minor Incompatibility
-- TailwindCSS not usable with Framer Motion, using regular CSS instead
+- TailwindCSS not usable with Framer Motion, using regular CSS for Framer Motion instead

+# Notes
+- API response objects are very large, typing in types/general.ts is partial and not very clean
-PS: Since the project is not real, .env won't be added to .gitignore
+- Since the project is not real, .env won't be added to .gitignore